FOREX-Dollar bulls bruised by payrolls blow, Yellen in focus

 * Yellen due to speak later on Monday

-SYDNEY/TOKYO, June 6 The dollar languished at more than three-week lows against a basket of major currencies on Monday after a strongly disappointing employment report prompted investors to rule out the chance of a hike in U.S. interest rates this month.
+SYDNEY, June 6 The dollar languished at its lowest in over three weeks early on Monday after an unambiguously disappointing U.S. employment report prompted investors to rule out the chance of a hike in U.S. interest rates this month.

 "Whichever way you cut it, Friday's U.S. nonfarm payrolls was a shocker," said Rodrigo Catril, currency strategist at National Australia Bank.

-Investors have just about priced out the risk of a rate increase at the Fed Reserve's June 14-15 policy review, and reduced the likelihood of a July rate hike to around 30 percent from around 60 percent.
+"Now, even if Fed speakers keep drumming up expectations of more than one rate hike for 2016, we suspect the market will be reluctant to follow until the data ratifies this view."

-Many traders suspect Federal Chair Janet Yellen, who is due to speak on economic outlook and monetary policy to the World Affairs Council of Philadelphia at 1630 GMT, will craft her message to keep expectations for a July hike alive.
+Indeed, Cleveland Federal Reserve President Loretta Mester on Saturday said gradual rate hikes remained appropriate, arguing the jobs number had not changed the overall economic picture.

-Against the yen, the greenback slid to a one-month low of 106.35 on Friday, before bouncing back to 106.84 yen in Asian trade on Monday, thanks to bargain-hunting after its big fall on Friday.
+Yet, investors have just about priced out the risk of a rate increase at the Fed's June 14-15 policy review and cut back chances of a July move as well.

-With the yen near its 18-month peak of 105.55 hit in early May, some traders are getting wary of threats of intervention from Japanese authorities.
+All eyes will be on Federal Chair Janet Yellen, who is due to speak on economic outlook and monetary policy to the World Affairs Council of Philadelphia at 1630 GMT on Monday.

-Commodity currencies benefitted from the broad decline in the greenback, though they gave up some of big gains made on Friday.
+Commodity currencies were a major beneficiary of the broad decline in the greenback.

-The Australian dollar surged nearly 2 percent on Friday but shed about a third of that gains in Monday Asian trade to trade at $0.7326.
-(Reporting by Ian Chua; Editing by Eric Meijer and Kim Coghill)
+The Australian dollar surged nearly 2 percent on Friday and briefly extended gains early on Monday.
+It came just shy of 74 U.S. cents, before turning tail to last stand at $0.7340.
+(Reporting by Ian Chua; Editing by Eric Meijer)

 * Petroleo brasileiro sa petrobras says notified by blackrock inc that it has acquired preferred shares issued by the co - sec filing